schellingb/wajic/README.md

 `make -j 8 -f <path-to-wajic.mk> <path-to-wajic-root>/system/system.bc`

-### Experimental Compiling with WAjicUp
+### Directly Compiling with WAjicUp
 WAjicUp actually accepts c/cpp files as input.
 To use it, the executables of clang, wasm-ld and wasm-opt need to be in the same directory as wajicup.js.
-It is possible to create symbolic links instead of copying them.
+See the section [Using Symbolic Links](#using-symbolic-links) for means to avoid copying these files.

 Then it's as easy as running it like this: